Once Upon a Time in Mexico: Plot

 While monitoring Barillo's activity outside a hospital, Ramírez notices armed men storming the building and follows suit.
-He discovers that a group of doctors have been gunned down and Barillo has bled to death as a result of a botched facial reconstruction, but realizes that the corpse on the operating table is a body double before he is knocked out and kidnapped by the real Barillo and Ajedrez, who reveals herself to be Barillo's daughter.
-Sands realizes that his mission has been compromised, but is too late, as he is captured by Barillo and Ajedrez — who drill out his eyes before sending him out.
+He discovers that a group of doctors has been gunned down and Barillo has bled to death as a result of a botched facial reconstruction but realizes that the corpse on the operating table is a body double before he is knocked out and kidnapped by the real Barillo and Ajedrez, who reveals herself to be Barillo's daughter.
+Sands realizes that his mission has been compromised but is too late, as he is captured by Barillo and Ajedrez — who drill out his eyes before sending him out.
 Despite his blindness, he manages to gun down a hitman tailing him with the aid of a chicle boy.

 As Culiacán celebrates the Day of the Dead during the President's visit, Marquez and his army storm in and attack the presidential palace.
-Marquez's troops, however, are met with resistance from not only the President's bodyguards, but also the citizens of Culiacán and the Mariachis.
+Marquez's troops, however, are met with resistance from not only the President's bodyguards but also the citizens of Culiacán and the Mariachis.
 Sands had instructed El Mariachi to allow the President to be killed before attacking Marquez, but the Mariachis, concluding that the President is a good man, intervene early and protect him.
 Marquez enters the presidential palace, only to once again confront El Mariachi, who shoots out his kneecaps before killing him with a headshot.
 Ramírez, who was released from captivity by Chambers, faces Barillo.
 After Barillo guns down Chambers, Ramírez and El Mariachi kill the drug lord.
 Sands manages to shoot the sadistic Ajedrez dead outside the presidential palace.
-Ultimately, Lorenzo and Fideo walk away with the cash that Barillo was using to pay Marquez, and help the president safely escape the attempted coup.
+Ultimately, Lorenzo and Fideo walk away with the cash that Barillo was using to pay Marquez and help the president safely escape the attempted coup.
 Ramírez says goodbye to Sands and walks away, having avenged his partner's death.
 El Mariachi then gives his share of the cash to his home village before walking into the sunset.